 A tap that leaks from its spout needs the main washer renewing.

-If it is leaking from around the shield, the tap gland needs attention.
+Coming back to a tap that leaks from its spout needs the main washer renewing, If it is leaking from around the shield, the tap gland needs attention.
 To replace the main washer you will have to cut off the supply and drain the pipe.
 A gland can be reset without cutting off the supply.

 Cross-type handles are removed by loosening the grub screw that locks them to the tap spindle.
 Modern streamlined tap handles may be secured by a grub screw or a screw hidden under a snap-on ‘H’ or ‘C’ button, or simply be held on the spindle by an internal spring clip.